 Because cockroaches are becoming so close to invincibility, researchers suggest combining chemical treatments with other methods — like traps and better sanitation — when fighting a roach problem.
 Or you can forego chemicals and try just natural methods.

 Getting rid of roaches naturally can be a slow process.
-With powerful insecticides, you’ll see results right away, but you'll be exposing your family to toxic chemicals in the process.
-Getting rid of them naturally not only keeps your family from being exposed to harmful chemicals, but it can also prevent the problem from reoccurring.
+But getting rid of them naturally can also prevent the problem from reoccurring.
 So how do you do it?

-1. Clean, clean, and clean again.
+1. Clean, clean and clean again.
 As with most household pests, an ounce of prevention is worth a pound of cure.
 What do I mean?
-You’ve got to make sure your house is spick-and-span, since cockroaches are attracted to food residue, particularly grease.
+You’ve got to make sure your house is spic-and-span, because cockroaches are attracted to food residue, particularly grease.
 That means wiping down the counters each night, never leaving dirty dishes in the sink, making sure the stovetop is clean and sweeping the floors before you go to bed.
-This may seem like a lot to do every day, but if you start doing this stuff on a regular basis, a 15-minute cleanup should suffice at the end of each night to eliminate most residues (unless you have a party — or kids — and then cleanup will take a little longer).
+This may seem like a lot to do every day, but if you start doing this stuff on a regular basis, a 15-minute cleanup should be plenty at the end of each night to eliminate most residues (unless you have a party — or kids — and then cleanup will take a little longer).

-4. Kill it with kindness … or just kill it.
-If you’ve got a cockroach in the house right now and you don’t want to spray harmful insecticides inside your home, try spraying a little solution of soap and water on it.
+7. Kill it with kindness … or just kill it.
+If you have a cockroach in the house right now and you don’t want to spray harmful insecticides inside your home, try spraying a little solution of soap and water on it.
 (I keep this stuff around to clean my countertops, by the way.)
-Since roaches, like most insects, breathe through their skin, the soap essentially suffocates them.
+Because roaches, like most insects, breathe through their skin, the soap essentially suffocates them.
 Of course, you could just step on it!